-Do not use any perfume at all, not even if it is organic or all natural.
-Also do not use any essential oils as they contain chemical compounds that can cause reactions.
+Do not use any perfume at all, not even if it is organic or all-natural.
+Also, do not use any essential oils as they contain chemical compounds that can cause reactions.

 Vehicle & Home Maintenance

-Remove all scented air fresheners from your vehicle at least 1 month before visiting the person with MCS.
+Remove all scented air fresheners from your vehicle for at least one month before visiting the person with MCS.
 Open your car windows each day and allow the car to air out as you drive to remove any residue of chemicals.
 Although removing car air fresheners may be beneficial to some people with mild MCS, many will react to a car’s air freshener even months after the fresheners have been removed since a small residue always remains from air fresheners.
 So play it safe and always ask your friend with MCS what they prefer you to do.
-They may suggest to ride in someone else’s car that does not use car air fresheners.
+They may suggest riding in someone else’s car that does not use car air fresheners.

-Do not paint your home, use chemical household cleaners, fertilizers, bug spray or disinfectants on the day you are visiting someone with MCS.
+Do not paint your home; use chemical household cleaners, fertilizers, bug spray, or disinfectants on the day you are visiting someone with MCS.

 Purses & Backpacks

-It is best to avoid bringing large bags when visiting as these can often pick up smells, molds and other bio contaminants from places you have visited.
-If possible place your identification and main items in a small wallet or zip lock bag.
+It is best to avoid bringing large bags when visiting as these can often pick up smells, molds, and other bio-contaminants from places you have visited.
+If possible, place your identification and main items in a small wallet or zip-lock bag.
 You can also lock your bag in the trunk of your car if you feel secure doing so.

-For families traveling with children or people needing to carry many items, use a washable diaper bag, purse or backpack, and wash following the procedures mentioned above.
+For families traveling with children or people needing to carry many items, use a washable diaper bag, purse, or backpack, and wash following the procedures mentioned above.

 Upon Arriving For Your Visit

-Remember this person suffering could be you.
+Remember, this person suffering could be you.
 Think about how you would like to be treated if you were in the same situation.
 Place yourself in their position.

 Avoid making critical or judgmental comments such as:

-“Oh my goodness but I thought my body wash was OK.
-I don’t react to it at all and I have severe allergies.”
+“Oh my goodness, but I thought my body wash was OK.
+I don’t react to it at all, and I have severe allergies.”

-“You are so sensitive and it seems crazy to have to do all this just to visit you.”
+“You are so sensitive, and it seems crazy to have to do all this just to visit you.”

 “Haven’t you seen a doctor already?
 Why aren’t you cured?
 You must not want to get better.”

-Comments like these are a slap in the face and they are like telling someone in a wheelchair with a crippling disability that they need to walk to and from their car without using a wheelchair.
+Comments like these are a slap in the face, and they are like telling someone in a wheelchair with a crippling disability that they need to walk to and from their car without using a wheelchair.

-Please do not discriminate against them the same way you wouldn’t discriminate against someone with muscular dystrophy, cancer, ALS or someone in a wheelchair.
+Please do not discriminate against them the same way you wouldn’t discriminate against someone with muscular dystrophy, cancer, ALS, or someone in a wheelchair.